Reference Collection Management Policy

 Related Collections in the Library

-In Rod Library, atlases and related works are located in the Documents & Maps area; the Art & Music Collection provides specific reference titles on art, music, and related fields; reference titles characteristically found in school libraries and those useful to adults studying children's literature are located in the Youth Collection; and Special Collections & University Archives hold resources specific to the University, including the University Archives, as well as a fiction collection, a linguistics collection, and other valuable materials.
+In Rod Library, atlases and related works are located in the Documents & Maps area; the Fine & Performing Arts Collection provides specific reference titles on art, music, and related fields; reference titles characteristically found in school libraries and those useful to adults studying children's literature are located in the Youth Collection; and Special Collections & University Archives hold resources specific to the University, including the University Archives, as well as a fiction collection, a linguistics collection, and other valuable materials.
 Some titles in these Collections are duplicated in Reference.
 Some Reference materials, for example style guides and the UNI Budget, are located at the MultiService Center, and RIS librarians are involved in collection decision making for these materials.

 Other University Resources